-There’s conversation, there’s laughter, there’s the quite social dance of placing the people you meet.
+There’s conversation, there’s laughter, there’s the timeless dance of introductions.

 And then, ladies and gentlemen, one is called to dinner.

-The morose widowed gentlemen who neatly tucks a stiff linen napkin into his collar and sadly sprinkles his pasta with lashings of parmesan lights up when the younger German couple who have been seated next to him immediately engage a conversation.
+The morose widowed gentlemen who neatly tucks a stiff linen napkin into his collar sadly sprinkling his pasta with lashings of parmesan, lights up when the German couple next to him engage a conversation.

-The more privately ensconced romantics are placed in a long line of loving gazes and seem internally lit by the tall candles emanating from silver candlesticks between them.
+The lovebirds are placed in a long line of adoring gazes lit by the candles towering on silver candlesticks between them.

-The larger groups of families are seated in the middle of the room and their boisterous familiarity radiates outwards and sets a flame to the room as a match to a firecracker.
+The larger groups of families are seated in the middle of the room.
+Their boisterous familiarity radiates; a combustion of conversation.

 Then dinner is served.

-It comes in three courses.
-There is always a choice between a pasta or soup for first and something dolce or fruit for dessert but the main is always set.
+The meal is three courses.
+There is a choice between a pasta or soup for first and something dolce or fruit for dessert but the main is always set.

 It is served on broad silver trays with enough helpings for the table.
 Each portion is delicately proffered between two clasped spoons and lands as a delicious assertion on your plate.

-Each table, placed so closely together, bleeds conversation onto the next until the room is brought to a crescendo that most symphonies would envy.
+The tables, placed so closely together, bleed conversation onto the next until the room is brought to an operatic crescendo.

-When all somehow simultaneously arrive at third course, such is the comradery that when another table notices that someone has only bread to accompany their gooey slab of gorgonzola, they slide across a gnarled apple from their fruit basket so that they may enjoy a better match.
+When the diners arrive at third course, such is the comradery that when another table notice someone has only bread to accompany their slab of gorgonzola, they slide across a gnarled apple so that they may enjoy a better match.

 Afterwards, gentlemen order whiskies and ladies limoncello.
-They wander back to the terrace and gaze at the twinkling nebula that is Florence and the olive grove before it; now lit silver with the moon.
+They wander back to the terrace and gaze at the nebula that is Florence.

 There will be always be expensive restaurants with silver service and gilded cutlery.
-But there are few, even with their sense of refinery and etiquette, who have a true sense of the art of dining.
+But there are few, even with their sense of refinery and pomp, who know the art of dining.

-Luckily then, that somewhere on the slopes of a Tuscan hillside, on a bougainvillea draped terrace, there is a place that does.
+Luckily then, that somewhere on the slopes of a Tuscan hillside there is a place that does.

 And for a price of a three course meal, I might just let you in on it.